ztachip/ztachip/Documentation/Overview.md

 ![ztachip_example](images/ztachip_app_example.bmp)

 The reason for the above constraints is that we would like data plane operations to be decoupled from computing operations.
-This provides many advantages to the hardware design including
+Tensor data operations are used to moved data between external memory and internal memory.
+And tensor computing operations are performed strictly from internal memory only.
+This strategy provides many advantages to the hardware design including

-- Memory transfer is streaming with prefetching and without round trip delay
+- Memory transfer to/from external memory is streaming with prefetching and without round trip delay

 - Tensor data operations specify exactly the data required for later execution.
 This eliminates the need for caching.